 For example, they may be much older, much younger, married, or they may have different interests.
 They use these differences as excuses to end relationships.

-15. They can have a history of frequent career change and often work in environments where they have a certain amount of space and freedom.
+15. They have a history of frequent career change and often work in environments where they have a certain amount of space and freedom.

-16. They treat requests for respect as demands and become, angry, obnoxious and rebellious.
+16. They treat requests for respect as demands and become angry, obnoxious and rebellious.

-18. They know an ongoing sexual relationship often leads to commitment so they choose to run when things start to head in that direction.
+18. They know an ongoing sexual relationship often leads to commitment, so they choose to run when things start to head in that direction.